JOAOSC17/JOAOSC17/README.md

 👋 Hi, I’m João
+- 👀 I’m interested in opportunity to enter the Front End Development market.
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning HTML, CSS and .JavaScript
 - 📫 How to reach me in [Linkedin](https://www.linkedin.com/in/joaocosta123/)

 <!---